Is Walking Really Beneficial?

 Good for your brain.

 Walking is known to increase creative output.
 Walking also helps prevent age-related deterioration of brain tissue and improve memory.
-Specifically, an increased heart rate increases blood flow to brain which helps memory
+Specifically, an increased heart rate increases blood flow to brain which helps memory.
+Clearing the mind by heading out to walk will bring brain function clarity.

 Tips for Walking